crossplane-contrib/provider-keycloak/README.md

 - `kubectl get crd | grep keycloak.crossplane.io` to list all the CRDs provided by the provider
 - `kubectl explain <CRD_NAME>` for docs on the CLI
 - You can also see the CRDs in the `package/crds` directory

+### Functions and Compositions:

+- [function-keycloak-builtin-objects](https://gitlab.com/corewire/images/crossplane/function-keycloak-builtin-objects) - The function is used to import the builtin objects of a keycloak, e.g. clients and roles.
+Everything you need to know is in the README of the repository.